mmanzi/gradientdomain-mitsuba/README.txt

     'gradientdomain_dependencies_DEFAULT.zip', overwrite any files when
     prompted and rebuild the solution.

-  The CUDA reconstuction library is compiled for win x64 using VC++2013.
-To
+  The CUDA reconstruction library is compiled for win x64 using
-    rebuild the CUDA reconstruction library, get the source release from the project home page of Gradient-Domain Path Tracing.
+    VC++2013.
+To rebuild the CUDA reconstruction library, get the source release from the project home page of Gradient-Domain Path Tracing.

 Change log:
 -----------

+  2015/10/06: Improve G-PT's vertex classification for multi-component
+    materials.
   2015/10/05: Fix handling of specular materials in G-PT.
 Fixes glitches
     in scenes Bottle and MatPreview.